autifyhq/autify-javascript-snippets/content/en/snippets/values/get_current_date.md

 ie_support: true
 ---

+Generate a timestamp that depends on the locale on execution environment.

 Since the Autify test run cannot be certain of which time zone the server is in, you need to calculate the offset.

 - If you want to get Japan Time: `var to_timezone = 9;`